Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 Dental Care

 Proper dental care is an important factor in keeping certain diseases, such as periodontal disease, at bay.
-Pick up a toothbrush and toothpaste specifically designed for pets, like Sentry Petrodex Veterinary Strength Malt Toothpaste Dental Care Kit for Cats, and start to work regular teeth brushings into your cat’s routine.
+Pick up a toothbrush and toothpaste specifically designed for pets, like the Sentry Petrodex Veterinary Strength Malt Toothpaste Dental Care Kit for Cats, and start to work regular teeth brushings into your cat’s routine.
 (The task isn’t as daunting as it sounds!)

-Learn how to brush your cat’s teeth here.
+Learn how to brush your cat’s teeth.

 Vitamins and Supplements